 Recently, I received a lovely subscription box from Raw Spice Bar, because, well—spices.
 Gram for gram, spices and herbs pack more nutrition than any other food.
 Plus, when used in the right amounts, they help to create the most flavorful meals, making your taste buds and belly very happy.
 What's more, when you use more spice you need less salt.
 A little bit of salt can enhance the flavor of spices, but not much salt is needed to complement the spice.

 This month I received a Jamaican Jerk salt free seasoning for rubs.
 Being vegan, my first thoughts were clearly not on meat, but, instead, all the veggies that would taste delicious with this rub!
 Jerk seasoning could make anything yummy—tofu, seitan, tempeh, mushrooms, eggplant, jackfruit and winter veggies.
-Earlier in the week I purchased beautiful-looking carrots from the local farmers market.
-To be honest, I'm not a big carrot fan, but, when cooked, they offer so much nutrition because of their high carotenoid content, so I try to add them to meals when possible.
+Earlier in the week I purchased vibrant carrots from the local farmers market.
+To be honest, I'm not a big carrot fan, but, when cooked, they offer so much nutrition because of their high carotenoid content, so I try to add them to meals whenever possible.
 This was the perfect opportunity to use them.

 My house smelled amazing for hours after cooking this meal!
 Yesterday was a gloomy, rainy day in Atlanta so the aroma of jerk seasoning baking in the oven brightened our home and was reminiscent of being on an island (#dreams).
 The spice was crazy delicious, but be warned hot and spicy-sensitive folks, on a scale from 1-5 it was about a 3.5 on the heat scale.